Business Office Management and Technology

 - Associate in Applied Science: Bookkeeping & Accounting, Information Processing, Medical Records, Paralegal (Make A Plan)

 - Certificates: Bookkeeping & Accounting, Information Processing, Medical Records, Paralegal (Make A Plan)

 - Short-Term Certificate: Bookkeeping & Accounting, Information Processing, Medical Assistant, Medical Records, Office Applications Specialist, Paralegal (Make A Plan)

-- Office administration students are able to sit for the Microsoft Office Specialist Certification.
+- Business Office Management and Technology students are able to sit for the Microsoft Office Specialist Certification.